 On Our Campus

 The Harbor School Houston: St. Thomas assists at-risk children and families as they navigate toward a stronger future by providing high quality early childhood education in a Christian environment.
-The Harbor School is located in St. Thomas' campus, and is set to open in the January of 2020.
+The Harbor School is located in St. Thomas' campus, and is set to open in the summer of 2020.
 For more information, go to see this link.

 On-site Food Pantry: We give emergency food assistance to the needy in our neighborhood (zip code 77079) from our food pantry, stocked by our congregation.
 The Food Pantry is open Mondays through Thursdays from 9:00 a.m. to 12 noon.
 We request food, cash donations and/or volunteers to label food expiration dates and hand out food.